 I. Patterns of ecotypic variation and polymorphism in Hibiscus species of the Southeastern and Central United States

 Since 2012, my lab has been exploring patterns of within- and cross-species trait variation in several native Hibiscus species that are common in southern Louisiana.
 This work will eventually include questions about flower color polymorphism, but the current focus is on vegetative traits, adaptation, and resilience to environmental change.
-Past and present contributors to this project include Megan Varvaro, Liz Bergeron, and Christopher Adams, and a new masters student position will be available in 2015 (see the notice on my home page for more details).
+Past and present researchers on this project include Megan Varvaro, Liz Bergeron, and Christopher Adams, and I am currently seeking graduate student involvement for Summer/Fall 2015 (see the notice on my home page for more details).